Mike Fryer, statement & history

 Awards/Residencies:

-June 2002 awarded a residency at London Print Studio.
+2002 awarded a residency at London Print Studio.

-July 2002 awarded a grant from Southern & South East Arts to develop digital artwork.
+2002 awarded a grant from Southern & South East Arts to develop digital artwork.

-Feb 2007 'Artist of the Month' National Disability Arts Forum (www.ndaf.org).
+2007 ‘Artist of the Month’ National Disability Arts Forum (www.ndaf.org).

 Publications:

-1989: Co-author and joint illustrator ‘The Woodland Ecology Pack’, published by Hodder & Stoughton Ltd.
+1989: co-author and joint illustrator ‘The Woodland Ecology Pack’, published by Hodder & Stoughton Ltd.

 2001: ‘Painting in harmony’ article in South East Arts ‘Disabled People and the Arts’ Newsletter.

-2005: Various paintings featured in 'Limited Edition' magazine and 'Focus' magazine.
+2005: various paintings featured in ‘Limited Edition’ magazine and ‘Focus’ magazine.

 2006: Fryer MJ.
 Complementarity.
 Optics and Laser Technology; 38: 417–430.
 A discussion and investigation of complementary colour featuring two paintings by the author.